ros-controls/roadmap/design_drafts/hardware_status.md

 ## 5. Open Questions & Discussion
 1. Is the current list of standardized state messages (`CANopen`, `EtherCAT`, `VDA5050`, `ISO10218`) a good starting point?
 Are there other non-proprietary standards that are critical to include?
-3. How should a hardware component that implements multiple instances of a standard (e.g., a board with two CANopen nodes) represent this?
-Should it publish two `CANopenState` messages in the array, or is there a better way?
-4. Is the single `/hardware_status` topic scalable for systems with hundreds of components, or should we define an alternative "topic-per-component" strategy as a best practice for large systems?
+2. Is the single `/hardware_status` topic scalable for systems with hundreds of components, or should we define an alternative "topic-per-component" strategy as a best practice for large systems?
-5. And the questions that I have had, Is this whole approach overly complicated, let's avoid that pitfall.
+3. And the questions that I have had, Is this whole approach overly complicated, let's avoid that pitfall.

 ## 6. Alternative Publishing Strategies

 While this proposal centers on a single topic with an array of component statuses, it's worth discussing the trade-offs of other possible architectures.
 How else could we structure the flow of status information?

--   **Topic per Component**
+-   **Single Component Messages**
+    -   One issue I see with the current aggregated status message approach is that it seems a tad bit complicated for simple systems, what if a hardware interface has only 1 actuator?
-    -   What if, instead of a single aggregated topic, each hardware component published its own `HardwareStatus` message on a dedicated, namespaced topic (e.g., `/left_wheel_motor/status`)?
+    -   Then what if, instead of a single aggregated topic, each hardware component published just a `HardwareStatusComponent` message on the the `/hardware_status` topic which will now be of the `HardwareStatusComponent`
-    -   This approach would align closely with ROS conventions, where nodes publish their data on unique topics, simplifying the debugging of individual components with standard tools like `ros2 topic echo`.
-    -   The main challenge here is for system-wide monitoring tools, which would need to discover and subscribe to a potentially large and dynamic number of topics.
+    -   Then receivers just listen to the same `/hardware_status` topic as before, but just have to parse the `component_id` to see if the data is relevant, and similarly, publishers have to also only fill in the `HardwareStatusComponent` message and send it without need of aggregation